securitytxt/security-txt/draft-foudil-securitytxt.md

 development of this document by Tom Hudson, Jobert Abma, Gerben Janssen van Doorn, Austin Heap, Stephane Bortzmeyer, Max Smith, Eduardo Vela and Krzysztof Kotowicz.

-The authors would also like to acknowledge the feedback provided by multiple members of IETF's SAAG and SECDISPATCH lists.
+The authors would also like to acknowledge the feedback provided by multiple members of IETF's LAST CALL, SAAG, SECDISPATCH lists.

+Yakov would like to also thank LTS (for everything).

 --- back
 # Note to Readers